ShivRaiGithub/stablepay/README.md

 1. Privy has been used in our app to allow users to login through their emails or their wallets providing a significantly level of account abstraction
 2. Privy has also been used to create transactions of sending stable coins from your wallet to someone else
+3. Privy also enables users to seamlessly fund their own wallets through multiple means

 ## Key Features
 - **Login through email or wallet using privy** : You can use the power of privy to seamlessly login through your email id or through an existing wallet of yours.